If I Had You (Alabama song)

 "If I Had You" is a song written by Kerry Chater and Danny Mayo, and recorded by American country music group Alabama.
 It was released in February 1989 as the second single from the album Southern Star.
-The song was Alabama's twenty-fifth number one on the country chart.
-The single went number one for one week and spent thirteen weeks on the country chart.
+The song was Alabama's twenty-fifth No. 1 single on the country chart, having spent one week at the top position as well as spending a total of thirteen weeks on the same chart.

 The song was covered by Andy Williams on his 1991 album Nashville and Eddy Arnold on his 1993 album Last of the Love Song Singers: Then and Now.